 The Difference in Men's and Women's Wedding Rings

-Typically the width of a man's finger is larger than that of a woman's, therefore the diameter of men's wedding bands are designed thicker.
-In addition, a man's engagement ring and wedding band will not feature fragile settings that could be easily damaged during strenuous work or sport activities.
+Typically the width of a man's finger is larger than that of a woman's, therefore the diameter of men's ring are designed thicker.
+In addition, a man's band will not feature fragile settings that could be easily damaged during strenuous work or sport activities.

 In the past, the engagement ring was the center of attention for detail and design: the wedding band was unadorned.
-As times changed, wedding bands for women began to take on more detail including jeweled settings.
-This trend toward embellishment has now begun to influence the styles of men's wedding jewelry.
-As a result, couples have an outstanding selection of unique matching wedding rings to peruse.
+As times changed, they began to take on more detail including jeweled settings.
+This trend toward embellishment has now begun to influence the styles of men's jewelry.
+As a result, couples have an outstanding selection of unique matching rings to peruse.

 With the advent of tungsten carbide and titanium in jewelry craft, a couple can have the luster of platinum without paying the hefty price tag that comes with it.
 Titanium and tungsten carbide are often paired with other metals for a multi-tone design.
 In addition there is a wide variety of accents such as filigree or milgrain edge to choose from and many are set with gemstones and diamonds.

-With this multitude of options in tungsten carbide and titanium wedding rings, let your imagination soar.
-A matching wedding ring set is the perfect way to express both your commitment and your individuality.
+With this multitude of options in tungsten carbide and titanium rings, let your imagination soar.
+A matching ring set is the perfect way to express both your commitment and your individuality.